lachrist/aran/README.md

 # Aran <img src="aran.png" align="right" alt="aran-logo" title="Aran Linvail"/>

-Aran is a npm module for facilitating the instrumentation of JavaScript programs at runtime.
+Aran is a npm module for dynamically instrumenting JavaScript code.
 Aran is based on a source-to-source code transformation largely compatible with ECMAScript5 specification (see http://www.ecma-international.org/ecma-262/5.1/) and enable amongst other things: profiling, tracing, sandboxing, and symbolic execution.
 To install: `npm install aran`.

 **Aran uses ECMAScript6 Harmony Proxies which are currently only well supported by Firefox.
 Sanboxing and `with` statements will make Aran crash on Node, Safari, Chrome and Internet Explorer!**

-This module exposes a function that expects three arguments.
-1. A value used to mock the global object for the code being instrumented.
-2. A set of functions for intercepting language-level operations.
+This module exposes a function that expects three arguments: (i) a value used to mock the global object for the code being instrumented, (ii) a set of functions for intercepting language-level operations, (iii) a set of options.
-3. A set of options
 The return value of Aran is a function that instrument and run given code string.
 In the snippet below, we setup a simple yet powerful analysis that can be deployed to browsers using building tools such as `browserify`.

 ```javascript
 var Aran = require('aran');